SugusGuard/Blacklists/README.md

 SugusGuardSTM - Swiss Trash Media Blocklist for AdGuard Home / AdGuard Pro App

+SugusGuardDOH - DNS Server forced in some Applications

 SugusGuarduBlock is just personal testing and experimenting nobody should use this